-Food Styling Tips: A Beginner’s Guide by Chef Alice
+Food Photography and Styling: A Beginner’s Guide by Chef Alice

 If you’ve ever heard the term, you may have heard some pretty weird stories about what happens behind the scenes in the professional world of food photography.
 Replacing mash potato for ice-cream, PVA glue for milk and stuffing toilet tissue into chickens to ‘fill them out’.

 We think a little differently round here.
 Nothing you see in our pictures is fake.
 We believe that there’s no reason why food shouldn’t look beautiful just as it is, that’s all natural baby.
 But that’s not to say there aren’t a few things to consider when assembling the perfect plateful.
 Here are my tips to great, honest food styling to make the most of what a dish already has.
 And remember, rules are made to be broken… For every one of these tips, there’s probably a brilliantly styled recipe shot out there that does the exact opposite of what’s recommended!

 A smaller, elegant plate of food looks prettier than a huge groaning one, reminiscent of a prison canteen.
 The camera doesn’t like big portions, it can make your final photo look clumsy as the proportions go all out of whack.
 Go easy, you can always go back for more!

 Stuck in the middle!

 Spoon your scran into middle of your plate.
 Imagine there is a circle in the centre, leaving about a thumbs-length boarder.
 Build the food within it.
 If there are separate components (e.g. steak, mash and veg.) push them all together as one.
 You want to frame your dish, much like a painting.
 In art school we were taught that ‘what you leave out is as important as what you put on’ the canvas.
 Same goes for food, a little negative space breathes elegance.